UCdasec/RadioShift-SDR/README.md

 This repo contains code and tutorial documents for setting up two USRPs (one for transmitter and one for reciever) for basic wireless communications (e.g., FM and BPSK).

+Details regarding how to run our code and setup the USRPs can be found in our tutorial document ./Tutorial_USRP_Setup_Instructions.pdf

 ## Reference
 We use the source code and documents of this repository to collect real-world RF signals, which are used in the following paper.